cgi-js/cgi-js/README.md

 This project contains example that demonstrates working with ExpressJS.
 To run CGI/Interpreted scripts with node js and express create the applications like in [demo folder](/demo):

+##### Use case:

+[cgijs](https://www.npmjs.com/package/cgijs) library has been created to address following use cases:
+    - working with CGI files from any Node.js app
+    - using any CGI apps with electron as demonstrated in functioning [desktop-cgi](https://www.gthub.com/ganeshkbhat/desktop-cgi) app

 # Technical Specifications

 ...  * Wiki link to be added